refaktor/rye-website/content/meet_rye/specifics/opwords.md

 ## Pipe-words

-Pipe words behave similarly or in simple cases exactly the same.
+Pipe words behave similarly or in simple cases exactly the same as op-words.
 So you will get the same results in these examples as with op-words:

 ```clojure
 "Call me" |print